tomohisaota/tomohisaota.github.io/likealike.md

 --
 You want someone to be alike you?

 I do.
-That's why I wrote this small app to compare photo of my daughter and me.
+That's why I wrote this small ios app to compare photo of my daughter and me.

 Get Started